mendechris/mendechris.github.io/essays/smart-vs-not.md

 The criticism and lack of relevant responses highlight the issues with this not-so-smart question.

 ## Conclusion
 Being able to ask smart questions to get relevant answers is an important skill for everyone.
 Knowing how and what to ask could make the difference in getting a helpful answer rather than a snarky reply or no answer at all.
-For a website like Stack Overflow, it is good practice to be courteous, make the question clear, and to show them your attempts at a solution.
+For a website like StackOverflow it is good practice to be courteous, make the question clear, and to explain/show your attempts at a solution.
 This effort shows respect for the community and increases the likelihood of receiving helpful answers.